There aren’t many – if any – perks of being unemployed. We all know that.

 Many people are surprised to learn that any unemployment compensation you receive from the government is, in fact, taxable.

 That’s right: When you submit your yearly tax return in April, you’ll have to include that money you received for being unemployed as part of your income.
 It may sound a little backwards, but the government still considers that your income.

 You can avoid a surprise tax bill in April if you decide to have taxes withheld from your unemployment check (exactly like you would if you were employed by filling out a W-4).

 You’ll just need to fill out a W-4V form and 7, 10, 20, or 25 percent (your choice based on your overall income) will automatically be deducted from your unemployment check.
 Remember that you’ll still have to include these amounts in your tax return to calculate your exact tax bill, but the initial withholding can help the sticker shock on your overall tax bill.

 Another point to remember is that ALL unemployment benefits are taxable for tax years after 2009.
-There was a provision that year to allow the first $2,400 in unemployment benefits to be tax-free, but was discontinued after 2009.

 Early retirement plan distributions